-The Debtor owes the United States Small Business Administration "SBA" an approximate estimated balance of \$1,146,481.73 as of the date of filing.
-Debtor also owes unpaid interest on the principal balance of \$28,448.38 from November 1, 2016 to June 29, 2017.
+The Debtor owes the United States Small Business Administration "SBA" an estimated balance of \$1,146,481.73 in principal as of the date of filing and \$41,577.95 in interest as of November 1, 2017.
 The SBA's Note bears interest at 3.344 percent per annum.
-The SBA has not filed a claim as of this date.
 The SBA's debt is also secured by a Deed of Trust, second position lien, on the Debtor's real property located at 2305 E. Jefferson Street, Phoenix, Arizona, and a first position Commercial Security Agreement and a UCC-1 Financing Statement against the equipment located at the Debtor's location at 2305 E. Jefferson Street, Phoenix, Arizona.
-The Debtor's Plan would pay a renegotiated principal balance in the amount of \$600,000.00 at 3.344% per annum to the SBA over the life of the loan.
-Interest only payments would commence on November 1, 2017, pursuant to the Plan.
-Principal and interest payments on a restructured loan would commence on February 1, 2018.